-For pupils resident in Worcestershire, an offer of a place will be made on 16th April 2024.
+For pupils resident in Worcestershire, an offer of a place will be made on 16th April 2026 (or the next working day, if that date falls on the weekend).
 The offer will be sent direct to parents, by the Pupil Admissions and Transfers Section, even if it is on behalf of the Trustees/Governing body of an Academy, Foundation or Voluntary Aided School, or a school in a neighboring LA.